 SFC Stewart has an entry level job now at a wonderful local business who stepped forward, understood his situation and the outlandish conviction.
 Unfortunately, he makes a very, very small salary but it is the best that can be done for now.
 From that small amount of take-home pay he must pay a large child support payment, necessary utilities, food, insurance and gas to get to work while using an old car purchased by his parents, medical bills must be paid (he has extensive health issues from military service and his without VA health benefits), clothing, etc., etc., etc. Additionally, the United States Army has billed him for over $35,000 in back pay issues from his active duty time and shortly will begin garnisheeing his pay for a monthly amount that appears to exceed his entire monthly income.
 Being unable to pay, he will be once again sent to prison.

-Update November 15, 2015: Due to the financial situation of SFC Stewart he was forced to declare bankruptcy.
+Update November 15, 2015: Due to the financial situation from the government SFC Stewart he was forced to declare bankruptcy.
 Another step in humility from military injustice.

 Update January 2017.
 In October 2016 SFC Stewart was critically burned in an industrial accident suffering 2nd and 3rd degree burns on about 60% of his body.
 He is now home undergoing therapy and has a long road ahead of him in the recovery process.
 Your prayers are appreciated.
 Unable to work, his financial situation is dire.
 If you would like to contact and help him the address is:

 SFC Stewart is still recovering from his burns and is severely scarred for

 life.
 Forced to return to work, he labors in extreme pain from the